 Holsenbeck states, "For over a decade now.
 I have been documenting the 'stuff' of our society that we use once and throw away.
 Americans continue to create more garbage, per capita, than any other culture, yet we are blind to our waste.
 I believe this is a function of our wealth, and the vastness of our country.
-We have the room to hide our waste, and the money to make Bryant Holsenbeck working on her installation more.
-I collect many things, among them, bottle caps, credit cards, plastic bags, ships, a Project Grant and an NEA Arts straws and lids, beach plastic and chop and Learning Grant that she worked on in collaboration with the Chapel Hill Public sticks.
-I use these everyday items to make work, which transforms the objects and Arts Commission.
-She is currently attempting to live one year without dispossurprises us.
-I am an environmentalist, receiving great joy from the natural world. able plastic and writing a blog about it This makes me aware of how we take titled "The Last Straw: A Reluctant Year what we have for granted.
-We are used Without Disposable Plastic". to using 'stuff' once and then throwing it Holsenbeck is also an independent away.
-We may throw it away, but my work studio artist who makes books, birds, and makes me aware of its continual impact." sculptures out of recycled materials.
-For further information check our NC Holsenbeck began her art career as Institutional Gallery listings, call TAG a basket maker and has evolved into an at 336/887-2137, visit (www.tagart.org), environmental artist.
-She has shown her call the Library at 336/883-3660 or visit work and taught throughout the United (www.highpointpubliclibrary.com).
-States.
-She has been the recipient of 2
+We have the room to hide our waste, and the money to make more.
+I collect many things, among them, bottle caps, credit cards, plastic bags, straws and lids, beach plastic and chop sticks.
+I use these everyday items to make work, which transforms the objects and surprises us.
+I am an environmentalist, receiving great joy from the natural world.
+This makes me aware of how we take what we have for granted.
+We are used to using 'stuff' once and then throwing it away.
+We may throw it away, but my work makes me aware of its continual impact."

-North Carolina Arts Council Fellow-
+Holsenbeck began her art career as a basket maker and has evolved into an environmental artist.
+She has shown her work and taught throughout the United States.
+She has been the recipient of 2 North Carolina Arts Council Fellow-